Garcesitos/Garcesitos/README.md

 Apart from coding, I enjoy:

 - Playing video games both for fun and to indirectly learn about their functions and systems.
-- Spending time wwith friends.
+- Spending time with friends.
 - Travelling.

 ### 🌱 Future Goals